buildpacks/rfcs/text/0000-export-to-oci.md

 Currently the *Exporter*  writes either in an OCI image registry or a docker daemon, the idea is to add the capability to write into disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format when the new flag `-layout` or the default environment variable `CNB_LAYOUT_DIR` is set.

-Let's see some examples for the propose behavior
+Let's see some examples of the proposed behavior

 ## Examples